Here are the secrets to the best Manhattan cocktail recipe! Make this easy classic cocktail with just three ingredients.

 For the whiskey: rye vs bourbon

 The traditional way to make a Manhattan cocktail recipe is with rye whiskey.
 Rye whiskey has a spicier flavor than bourbon, which is sweeter.
-Personally we like the sweeter flavor of bourbon here, which makes a smoother, more balanced Manhattan.
+Personally we like the sweeter flavor of bourbon for a smoother, more balanced Bourbon Manhattan.
 Feel free to use whatever suits your tastes!
-Some bourbon options we recommend are Elijah Craig Small Batch or Woodford Reserve.
-Use a locally distilled option if you have one (we used a local bourbon: Hotel Tango from Indianapolis).
+Some bourbons we recommend are Elijah Craig Small Batch or Woodford Reserve.
+Or, use a locally distilled option if you have one.

 Vermouth is a fortified wine, meaning that liquor has been added to stabilize it.
 Other types of fortified wines are Port, Sherry or Madeira.
 There are two main types of vermouth: sweet (usually red) and dry (usually white).